ChimeraCoder/gopherbot/README.md

 In order to make it useful, commands have to be registered to allow users to interact with it.

+A bot can be configured through an external .ini file.
+For an example of one, refer to the `config.example.ini` file in the root of this repo.

 ### TODO